imperialCHEPI/healthgps/index.md

 ```cmd
 > git clone https://github.com/imperialCHEPI/healthgps
 ```
 Finally, open the project solution in Visual Studio `...\healthgps\source\HelathGPS.sln` and hit build.
-The first build takes considerable longer than normal due to the initial work required by the package manager.
+The first build takes considerably longer than normal due to the initial work required by the package manager.

 ---
 > **_UNDER DEVELOPMENT:_**  More content coming soon.